The rapidly declining state of healthcare.

 I can’t check the news or open social media these days without someone is talking about the cost of health insurance and the cost of healthcare.
 It all costs way too much and insurance covers way too little.

 For a normal person, like you or I, who simply wants to make sure they’re taken care of in case of an emergency, it can be a very scary thing.
 If you’ve been paying attention it seems like just getting insurers to cover basic, doctor-prescribed care is getting harder and harder every day.
-And so I want to share with you something we’ve never talked about before—health insurance.
-Or, even better, a real alternative.
+And so I want to share with you something we’ve never talked about before—paying for healthcare, and better, a real alternative.

 Enter Crowdhealth.